Pet Safety During the Holidays in Oakland, CA

 - The Christmas tree.
 The needles carry an oil that is irritating to pets’ skin, particularly if it gets caught in their paws, so make sure to sweep up fallen needles often.
 What’s more is that it can easily topple over when a cat tries to climb it or a dog yanks at an ornament, so anchor to the floor or secure it from the ceiling.

-For more holiday pet safety tips, contact our animal hospital!
+For more holiday pet safety tips, call our veterinarian at (510) 339-2041!
 We hope you have a happy and safe holiday season!